TimePanther64/mono-to-stereo-TKinter_GUI/README.md

 -The third tab is a very basic add removal system that removes ad segments at the beginning and end of the audio file.

-The GUI is programmed using a TKinter library and the audio files are processed using pydub and librosa libraries.
+The GUI is programmed using the TKinter library and the audio files are processed using pydub and librosa libraries.